mslusarz/csv-nix-tools/README.md

 - csv-merge - merges multiple input streams
 - csv-min - takes a minimum value of numerical or string column(s)
 - csv-sort - sorts input by column(s)
-- csv-split - splits one column into two using a delimiter
 - csv-sql - processes input data using simplified (but very fast) SQL-based syntax (WIP)
 - csv-sqlite - processes input data using SQLite (requires loading the whole input before processing)
 - csv-substring - extracts part of a column